mypyc/mypyc/doc/dev-intro.md

 * Classes or functions that use type variables with value restrictions
 * Self types
 * TypedDicts
+* Named tuple defined using the class-based syntax
 * Complex numbers
 * Defining protocols
 * Defining overloaded functions
 * `# type: ignore`
-* Named tuple defined using the class-based syntax
 * `del name`

+We aren't focused on feature completeness right now.
+Instead, we aim to support a Python subset that is just good enough to compile mypy.
+We'll likely also add some features that aren't necessary for compiling mypy (as long as they are easy enough to implement).

 ## High-level Overview